varigence/docs/bimlflex/metadata-editors/_incl-toolbar.md

 ## BimlFlex Toolbar

-The `BimlFlex Toolbar` holds links to most of the higher level system configurations.
+The **BimlFlex Toolbar** holds links to most of the higher level system configurations.
 It also contains validations and notifications for ensuring the integrity of the Metadata.

-The current **[Customer](xref:bimlflex-concepts-customer)** and **Version** is displayed in the top right corner and can be switched at any time by clicking the appropriate values.

 ![BimlFlex Toolbar](images/bimlflex-app-title-bar.png "BimlFlex Toolbar")

+The current [**Customer**](xref:bimlflex-concepts-customer) and [**Version**](xref:bimlflex-concepts-version) is displayed in the top right corner and can be switched at any time by clicking the appropriate values.

+The toolbar contains the following options:

 | Icon | Action | Description |
 | ---- | ------ | ----------- |